governance-game/governance-game/README.md

 ## License

-This project is licensed under the CC 0 License - see the [LICENSE](LICENSE.md) file for details.
+This project is licensed under the CC 0 License, see the [LICENSE](LICENSE.md) file for details.